Directed by Enrico Casarova

 Under the sea off the coast of Italy, young Luca (Jacob Tremblay) is an ordinary sea monster who lives with his parents (Maya Rudolph and Jim Gaffigan) and completes his daily chores (like herding fish).
 One day, he meets an adventurous sea monster named Alberto (Jack Dylan Grazer) who shows him something he’s never dared to see before…the surface.
 On the other side of the water is a magical and beautiful world for Luca, who realizes when he steps onto the beach that he becomes a real boy.
 He knows his parents will punish him, but the siren of land has too tempting a call.
 Of course, trouble awaits the naïve kid, and every raincloud or water fountain threatens to expose his true identity in a world that wouldn’t accept his true self.

-I think Tremblay and Grazer made for good casting choices, but I also would have loved if the main characters were voiced by actors who more comfortable with the Italian language and accent, like Italian comedian Saverio Raimondo (who voices the local bully, Ercole).
+I think Tremblay and Grazer made for good casting choices, but I also would have loved if the main characters were voiced by actors who were more comfortable with the Italian language and accent, like Italian comedian Saverio Raimondo (who voices the local bully, Ercole).
 I might take slack for this, but I do wish Maya Rudolph’s character could have been played by anyone else.
 With “Onward” a year ago and “The Mitchells vs. the Machines” just a couple months ago, it seems that every animated movie with a certain type of mom feels the need to give Rudolph’s agent a call.
 Let’s spread the love, people.
 One character who didn’t get enough screentime (despite a short post-credits scene you should stick around for) is Luco’s uncle Ugo, voiced by Sacha Baron Cohen.
 If “Luca” gets a sequel—and there’s plenty of opportunity for a decent one—let’s hope Uncle Ugo shows up more.

 “Luca” is about on par with the Pixar movies of the last few years (“Toy Story 4” excluded).
 It’s good, maybe even really good, but I’m losing hope we’ll ever get something as good as “Finding Nemo” or “The Incredibles” ever again.
 Still, for Disney+ subscribers, “Luca” is a nice, enjoyable way to pass 90 minutes this summer.
 There’s certainly no harm in it.